Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Noncommutative Fourier series with Duflo ordering

 without any star product, nor any differential operator.

-Finally, for the explicit expression of $\mathcal{I}$-invariant plane waves, let us adopt the same notations as around \eqref{e84}.
-Let us also make an assumption similar to the one below \eqref{e116}, namely that $J^{1/2}(X)$ can be expressed as a ratio $J^{1/2}(X) = \frac{n(X)}{d(X)}$, with a function $n(X)$ that is $2\pi a_i(X)$-periodic and $d(X)$ a polynomial or a square root of a polynomial.
-These would be $\sin\|X\|$ and $\|X\|$ for SU(2).
-Then, from \eqref{dufloipw}, one has
+Regarding the explicit expression of $\mathcal{I}$-invariant plane waves, let us adopt the same notations as around \eqref{e84}.
+Let us also make an assumption similar to the one below \eqref{e116}, namely that $j^{1/2}(X)$ can be expressed as a ratio $j^{1/2}(X) = \frac{n(X)}{d(X)}$, with a function $n(X)$ that is $2\pi a_i(X)$-periodic and $d(X)$ a polynomial or a square root of a polynomial.
+These would respectively be $\sin\|X\|$ and $\|X\|$ for SU(2).
+Then, from eq.~\eqref{dufloipw}, one has

 which holds for almost any $X\in\mathfrak{g}$.
 This mildly differs from the $\cal I$-invariant plane wave \eqref{e85} that stems from symmetric ordering.
+In fact, the Fourier coefficients for the Duflo and Gutt star products are related by

+\paragraph{SU(2) characters.} As an explicit comparison between Duflo-ordered and symmetric-ordered Fourier transforms, consider the example of SU(2) characters (recall section \ref{ssec: SU(2)}).
+Using \eqref{eBANGER ABSOLU} and the relation \eqref{eRelGuttDuflo} between the two Fourier transforms, pseudodifferential operators simplify so that, in the end,

+This striking result suggest that the Duflo-ordered Fourier transform of an irreducible character is localized and constant on the coadjoint orbit that corresponds to Kirillov's character formula.
+It is, in fact, possible to prove this starting from the formula \eqref{eq: duflo no star inv Fourier} for the inverse Fourier transform, applied to unimodular groups.
+Indeed, on the one hand, the character is given by the inverse Fourier transform